Elio Toaff: Postwar period

 At the conclusion of the hostilities of World War II, Toaff was appointed chief rabbi of Venice, a position he held until 1951 when he assumed the same role for the Jewish community of Rome.
 While in Venice he also lectured on Hebrew language and literature at the Ca' Foscari University of Venice.
-He published his autobiography, Perfidi giudei, fratelli maggiori (Peridious Jews, Elder Brothers) in 1987.
+He published his autobiography, Perfidi giudei, fratelli maggiori (Perfidious Jews, Elder Brothers) in 1987.

 Toaff resigned as chief rabbi at the age of 86 on 8 October 2001 and was succeeded by Riccardo Di Segni.
 On the eve of his retirement, Toaff said:

 'A rabbi doesn't work only for his community or for the Jews.
 A rabbi has to talk to every human being who needs him.
 He belongs to everybody.
 He is for everybody.'

-On 17 May 2012 he was awarded the Prize Culturae within the Italian National Festival of Cultures in Pisa.
+On 17 May 2012, he was awarded the Prize Culturae within the Italian National Festival of Cultures in Pisa.

 Toaff died on 19 April 2015, 11 days before his 100th birthday.

 Pope Francis sent a telegram to Dr. Riccardo Di Segni, Toaff's successor as Chief Rabbi of Rome:

-Toaff and his wife had 4 children, 3 sons, Ariel, Daniel, and Godiel, and a daughter Miriam, who married Sergio DellaPergola and lives in Israel.
+Toaff and his wife had four children: three sons, one being Ariel, and a daughter, who married Sergio Della Pergola and lives in Israel.